adafruit/Adafruit_FreeTouch/README.md

 [Atmel QTouch Library User Guide](http://www.atmel.com/images/doc8207.pdf) (8207L-AT42-05/12) - Older document describing QTouch for the AVRs but useful to understand the terminology

 [QTouch atmel-42195-qtouch-library-peripheral-touch-controller_user-guide](http://ww1.microchip.com/downloads/en/DeviceDoc/atmel-42195-qtouch-library-peripheral-touch-controller_user-guide.pdf) - The full user guide to the latest QTouch controller

+# Basic pin mapping

+On the SAMD21, there are a total of 9 pins that are able to be used for self-capacitive sensing (which is the sort of sensing this library supports.)
+Those pins are PA2, PA3, PA8, PA4, PA05, PA06, PA07, PB02, PB03.

+On the SAMD11 there are fourteen pins that are supported: A2, A3, A4, A5, A6, A7, A8, A10, A11, A14, A15, A10, A11, A16.
+However, note that if you also want to use I2C you will be limited to only 12 of these 14 pins.

 # Library details